calendar] [events on request for venues in England in 2016 and 2017]

-January 2016 sees the re-start of Graham's tour of lecture-performances-with-readings on The Divine Comedy by Dante Alighieri, probably the greatest poet who has ever lived.
+January 2017 has seen the re-start of Graham's tour of lecture-performances-with-readings on The Divine Comedy by Dante Alighieri, probably the greatest poet who has ever lived.

 If you would like your city, town or village to be included on the tour and/or would like to know more about it, write to Graham at email@example.com

 William Shakespeare Night (different from 'Shakespeare the Poet' above)